ndnestor/daybyday/README.md

 *Day by Day is a currently-ongoing project programmed in C# and developed on the Unity platform*

+## Default Controls
+WASD keys to walk, E key to interact.

 ## Usage and Compatibility
 Day by Day is compatible with PC, Mac, and Linux platforms for the following operating systems:
 - Windows 7, Windows 10